Reduce repeat pharmacy checks

 Ramipril

 Ramipril is an ACE inhibitor taken by roughly 6 million people in the UK.
 It is the country's most-prescribed blood pressure drug and among the top 10 most-prescribed medications overall.
-The current shortage affects only the 2.5mg tablet form — capsules of the same strength are identical in terms of active ingredient and dosage, and are fully available.
+The current official row affects a specific ramipril presentation; other strengths and forms may still be available locally.

 Propranolol